 The MA programme is designed with professional communications roles in mind.
 There is significant growth in employment opportunities within the new and emerging media and communications roles for graduates with strong digital communications and production skills.
-As you will be able to give organisations a space in the public and political conversation that they might otherwise lack, there will be a variety of options open to you involving social media, content production, marketing and communications.

 Our careers team is available to support you from the start of your studies until after you graduate.
 They will help you build your CV, prepare for interview, and meet and learn from successful graduates working at the top of their careers.
 You’ll have the opportunity to work with your partners across London and beyond, and also attend a Roehampton jobs fair where you can find out about graduate opportunities and meet employers.